Call for Abstracts

 Core paper presenters should be aware that core papers are vital to the theme sessions; they set the scene and help direct the discussion and debate for the rest of the session.
 Your core paper must offer the necessary vision, depth, breadth and strategic/policy perspective to provide a suitable context to facilitate effective group discussion of relevant issues.

 Core presentations will be allocated 30 minutes followed by 15 minutes for discussion.
-If your abstract is chosen as a core paper, you will need to prepare the full text (around 2,000 words) by Friday 18 May 2012.
-The full text will be included in the conference delegate packs.
-Core paper presenters are expected to attend the entire theme session to contribute to the ongoing debate and discussion.
+If your abstract is chosen as a core paper, you will need to prepare the full text (approximately 2,000 words) by Monday 3 June 2013.
+The full text will be available to registered delegates on our website before the conference and will also be on memory sticks included in the conference delegate packs.
+Core paper presenters are required to attend the entire theme session to contribute to the ongoing debate and discussion and this will be a condition of acceptance.

 Core presentation abstracts must: